 • Confidentiality, protecting private information

-What Are the 5 P’s of Counselling
+What Are the 5 P’s of Counseling

 The five P’s model helps therapists organize clinical understanding.